An Approach

 π

-We speak of a sequence as being infinite, which, in analogy with the sequence of natural numbers, is a brief way of saying that, no matter how many terms, or which term, we name, there is a rule or a pattern that allows us to name one more.
+We speak of a sequence being infinite, which, in analogy with the sequence of natural numbers, is a brief way of saying that, because of a rule or a pattern or a procedure, there is no limit to the number of terms we coulld name.

 The limit of a variable